 Hockey Skate Sizing

-The hockey skate sizing differs from your regular shoe sizing.
+Hockey skate fit differs from your regular shoe sizing.
 With ordinary shoes, you will find a similar size chart in different brands.
 We come across a brand rarely that will sway from the standard sizing chart.

 However, for hockey skates, every brand has its own size chart.
 They have different classifications under a single product.
 It becomes essential to inform yourself regarding the correct collection names.